 What Determines the Tax Filing Requirement?

 Your income largely determines whether you’re required to file a tax return, but it’s not the sole factor.
-The general rule is that if your taxable income is equal to or less than the IRS-allowed standard deduction you can claim for that year, you won’t have to file a tax return.
+The general rule is that if your taxable income is equal to or less than the IRS-allowed standard deduction you can claim for your filing status, you won’t have to file a tax return.
 But you must also consider the type of income you have and some other tax filing requirements such as whether you can be claimed as another taxpayer's dependent.

 Taxpayers who have income less than or equal to the year's standard deduction for their filing status generally don't have to file a return.
 There might be no point in doing so.
-For example, you might have $12,400 in income in 2020, and you're entitled to a standard deduction of $12,400 as a single taxpayer.
 You'd be reporting zero taxable income when you subtract your available standard deduction from your earnings, so filing a tax return serves no purpose.
-No tax is due.
+There would be no tax due.

 The IRS makes not filing significantly more difficult for married taxpayers who choose to file a separate return, however.
-The minimum income requirement in this case is just $5 if you don't file a joint married return with your spouse.
+The minimum income requirement is just $5 if you don't file a joint married return with your spouse.

 Look at Your Income Sources

 Check your total income before you apply any deductions to determine if you meet the above thresholds.
-Make sure you're including everything you must include.
+Make sure you're accounting for everything you must include.

 You must also report interest income from a bank account that totals less than $10, even though the bank doesn’t have to issue you a 1099-INT for this amount.